Experience exciting events every day of the year!

 The color change before the color change.

-The Los Angeles Times recently highlighted the Ogden, Utah area as one of the top-four “leaf-peeping” spots in the United States.
+The Los Angeles Times highlighted the Ogden, Utah area as one of the top-four “leaf-peeping” spots in the United States.
 The glowing press coverage, in addition to an abundant winter snowfall, a wetter-than-normal spring, and a cooler-than-normal summer, means the area will see visitors driving, hiking and biking the nearby canyons to take in the eruption of every color in the rainbow.

 However, before the first leaves start to change color around mid-September, another color show gets underway and lures paddlers and hikers to Causey Reservoir.
 The healthy population of Kokanee salmon that inhabits the cool, deep waters of Causey throughout the year begins its annual spawning run up the tributaries that flow into the reservoir.